AgenaRisk/api-py/README.md

 * iterations (50)
 * tolerance (1)

 Model settings can be provided when creating a new model, if not provided the model will come with the default settings.
 Default settings can be changed later on (with the method `change_settings()`), or model settings can be reset back to default values (with the method `default_settings()`).
 See the correct input parameter format for these functions in the following section.
 Individual fields in model setting can be adjusted with `change_settings()` too.
+Individual setting value can be accessed with `syntax model.settings['convergence']`.

 ## 3.2 `Network` objects